Manikandan-2205/CSharp-MVC-Restaurant-Billing-System/README.md

 This project is a web-based application developed using C#, MVC framework, Bootstrap 3.0.0, Visual Studio, and MSSQL Server.
 The purpose of this application is to streamline the billing process in a restaurant environment, providing an efficient and user-friendly interface for managing orders, generating bills, and handling transactions.

 ## 🔧 Installation
-1. Clone this repository to your local machine.
+1. Clone this repository to my local machine.
 2. Open the project in Visual Studio.
 3. Ensure you have MSSQL Server installed and configured.
 4. Modify the connection string in the `web.config` file to match your MSSQL Server credentials.